 (ii) give all parties a fair opportunity to inspect and copy the originals after they are marked, in which event the originals may be used as if attached to the deposition.

-(B) Any party may move for an order that the originals be attached to the deposition pending final disposition of the case.
+(B) Order regarding the originals.
+Any party may move for an order that the originals be attached to the deposition pending final disposition of the case.

-(3) Unless otherwise stipulated or ordered by the court, the officer must retain the stenographic notes of a deposition taken stenographically or a copy of the recording of a deposition taken by another method.
+(3) Copies of the transcript or recording.
+Unless otherwise stipulated or ordered by the court, the officer must retain the stenographic notes of a deposition taken stenographically or a copy of the recording of a deposition taken by another method.
 When paid reasonable charges, the officer must furnish a copy of the transcript or recording to any party or the deponent.

-(4) The court may order the officer to file the deposition promptly with the court.
+(4) Notice of delivery or filing.
+The court may order the officer to file the deposition promptly with the court.
 The officer must serve notice of the sending or filing of the deposition on all parties.

-(5) Except when filed with the court, the original of a deposition must be retained by the party to whom it is sent and made available for appropriate use by any party.
+(5) Retention of original.
+Except when filed with the court, the original of a deposition must be retained by the party to whom it is sent and made available for appropriate use by any party.

-(g) A party who, expecting a deposition to be taken, attends in person or by an attorney may recover reasonable expenses for attending, including attorney's fees, if the noticing party failed to:
+(g) Failure to attend a deposition or serve a subpoena; expenses; persons attending.
+A party who, expecting a deposition to be taken, attends in person or by an attorney may recover reasonable expenses for attending, including attorney's fees, if the noticing party failed to:

 (1) Attend and proceed with the deposition; or